 If a lawyer helped you prepare the original DACA packet, contact the lawyer’s office.
 They should be willing to give you a copy.
 In this way, you can ensure that you provide consistent answers.
 You could easily raise red flags by providing different answers, such as a slightly different initial date of entry.

 What to Send with the DACA Renewal Application

 The DACA renewal application is significantly easier to prepare that the initial application.
 Documents to prove entry, residence and education are not required again.

 There is a similar renewal fee.
-Although there is no cost to the I-821D, there is a $380 fee for I-765 and an $85 biometrics fee for fingerprints.
+Although there is no cost to file Form I-821D, there is a $410 fee for I-765 and an $85 biometrics fee for fingerprints.

 Supporting documents can vary based on your specific situation.
 However, DACA renewal applicants will generally need to submit:

 - $495 via check, money order, or credit card